TommyGong08/BanditsBook/README.md

 This repo contains code in several languages that implements several standard algorithms for solving the Multi-Armed Bandits Problem, including:

 * epsilon-Greedy
-* Softmax (Boltzmann)
 * UCB1
-* UCB2
-* Hedge
-* Exp3
 * ETC

-It also contains code that provides a testing framework for bandit algorithms based around simple Monte Carlo simulations.

 # Languages

 ##  Requirement
 - python 3.6

-In R, there is a body of code for visualizing the results of simulations and analyzing those results.
-The R code would benefit from some refactoring to make it DRYer.

-If you're interested in seeing how some of these algorithms would be implemented in Javascript, you should try out Mark Reid's code: http://mark.reid.name/code/bandits/

-If you're looking for Java code, try Dani Sola's work: https://github.com/danisola/bandit

-If you're looking for Scala code, try everpeace(Shingo Omura)'s work: https://github.com/everpeace/banditsbook-scala

-If you're looking for Go code, try Rany Keddo's work: https://github.com/purzelrakete/bandit

-If you're looking for Clojure code, try Paul Ingles's work: https://github.com/pingles/clj-bandit

-If you're looking for Swift code, see https://github.com/crenwick/Swiper

-For a Flask implementation, see https://github.com/DeaconDesperado/flask_mab

 # Getting Started